Britannia

 Some things I learned

-Developed my graphic skills exponentially
+Developed my graphic skills exponentially.

-Learned to build a shared language with stakeholders
+Learned to build a shared language with stakeholders.

 Understood the mental models of non-tech savvy users.